Around the world, election results sometimes take time to call

 The Trump administration has not taken a similar line on elections abroad.
 In a statement on October parliamentary elections in the country of Georgia, U.S. officials praised the “high voter turnout” and urged voters to be “patient and allow the process to be conducted in a calm, peaceful, and respectful manner in accordance with Georgian law and international standards and practices.”

-Not all countries expect an election-night winner either.
+Not all countries expect an election-night winner, either.
 In some countries, including Afghanistan and Iraq, votes take weeks or months to count in response to corruption claims.
-But in other places, including Israel and Sweden, high turnout or complicated processes can drive a longer results timeline.
+In other places, such as Israel and Sweden, high turnout or complicated processes can drive a longer results timeline.

 Here are some examples of elections around the world in which a clear victor did not emerge right away.